npomfret/react-native-image-tools/docs/install.md

 ## For iOS

 * Download the [Adobe Creative SDK](https://creativesdk.adobe.com/downloads.html) for iOS.
+* Create a folder called `Frameworks` at the root of your iOS project
-* Copy the required frameworks (_AdobeCreativeSDKImage.framework_ and _AdobeCreativeSDKCore.framework_)to the a `Frameworks` folder at the root of your iOS project
+* Copy the required frameworks (_AdobeCreativeSDKImage.framework_ and _AdobeCreativeSDKCore.framework_) to a `Frameworks` folder at the root of your iOS project
 * in xCode:
   * under _General_ > _Embeded Binaries_, click _+_, click _Add Other_, browse to the frameworks directory and add them both
   * under _Build Settings_ > _Framework Search Paths_  add `$(PROJECT_DIR/Frameworks)`